euruko/euruko2016.github.io/source/blog/2016-08-29-diversity-tickets.html.markdown

 ## Application

-To apply, fill out this form.
+To apply, fill out [this form][form].
 Feel free to nominate a friend as well!
 We will try our best to get back to you as soon as we can.

 _(All of your answers will be available only to us, the conference organizers.
 We won't be giving this data to anyone else.)_